TimothyTickle/single_cell_analysis/scAnalysis.md

 ![plot of chunk unnamed-chunk-30](scAnalysis-figure/unnamed-chunk-30.png)

-Can Transforms / Normalization Help?
+Handling Challenges in the Data
 ===

+- Can Transforms / Normalization Help?
   - Log transform seemed to work for less sparse
     - High expression
-- TODO

-Challenge
-===

-- We have a large range of read depth per sample
+- We have a large range of counts per sample
-  - Is this a problem?
+  - In today's dataset this may be biology...

-Waste Not, Want Not
-===
+- If you want to remove them
+  - Ordination, removing the dimension most correlated with depth
+  - Inference, controlling for depth

-- Rarefy?
+- Rarifying?
+- __Waste Not Want Not__ PLOS Comp.
+Bio.
+2014

 Dimensionality Reduction and Ordination
 ===